ver0-project/mcps/packages/mcp-http-fetch/README.md

 **Auto-set Headers:**
 - `Accept`: Set to HTML types if not provided
 - `User-Agent`: Set to browser-like string if not provided

+### fetch-markdown

+Fetches HTML content from a URL and converts it to markdown format for better readability and token efficiency.

+**Features:**
+- Automatic markdown-prioritized headers (Accept: text/markdown, text/x-markdown, application/markdown, then HTML types)
+- High-quality HTML to markdown conversion using `turndown` library
+- ATX-style headings, fenced code blocks, proper formatting
+- Enhanced support for strikethrough and table elements
+- Start and end parameters for content limiting
+- Comprehensive error handling with fallback to original content

+**Inputs:**

+- `uri` (string): The URL to fetch
+- `method` (string, optional): HTTP method (default: GET)
+- `headers` (object, optional): Custom HTTP headers
+- `body` (string, optional): Request body for POST/PUT requests
+- `followRedirects` (boolean, optional): Whether to follow redirects (default: true)
+- `timeout` (number, optional): Request timeout in milliseconds
+- `start` (number, optional): Start character position to return from the content, defaults to 0.
+- `end` (number, optional): End character position to return from the content, defaults to content length.

+**Auto-set Headers:**
+- `Accept`: Prioritizes markdown content types, falls back to HTML types if not provided
+- `User-Agent`: Set to browser-like string if not provided

 ## Installation